CodingKrishna-dev/clssroom/README.md

-This is for better understanding of git hub.
+#This is for better understanding of git hub.<br>
+author : krishna kumar thakur